-The IMRC Center labs and multifunction spaces provide a safe, supportive, and engaging environment for interdisciplinary research, innovation, experimentation, commercialization, creative arts, and co-curricular activities.
+The IMRC Center labs, maker spaces, and multifunction rooms provide a safe, supportive, and engaging environment for interdisciplinary research, innovation, experimentation, commercialization, creative arts, and co-curricular activities.

 The IMRC Center Audiovisual Lab suite includes a group listening and viewing space, electronic music production lab, live sound and theater lighting control room, multitrack recording and production lab, video production lab, and mixed-media production lab.
 Each lab can accommodate multiple individuals and are capable of interconnecting for collaborative multifunction use.
 Whether utilized individually or as a full AV suite, these labs offer a platform for creating AV content and serve to showcase innovation and foster research in AV and related fields.